enock-sk/Flutter/README.md

-Flutter app that randomly generate wordpairs
+Flutter app that randomly generate wordpairs,
-It saves the favorite words.
+It saves the favorite wordpairs.